notoverfit/quant-equity/README.md

 ![Momentum top-minus-bottom](src/research/output/07-mom-top-minus-bottom.png)

 Figure 7 shows cumulative top-minus-bottom returns for the residualised momentum composite.
 The spread recovers after the 2009 drawdown and trends higher over the later sample, with meaningful variation along the way.
+The momentum drawdown in 2008/2009 is a well-known phenomena in the industry.

 ### Combined alpha and portfolio